 Rail: You know, Daniel, when I first saw the countertop pieces in your Greenpoint studio, just before the Sandy exhibit last summer, I thought they were both coffin- or casket-like, which implies the death of your painting.
+But then they also appear in plies the death of your painting.
 But then they also appear in between a sink and a bathtub, as well as a countertop.
 The domestic environment associations seem to relate to "PM," the kitchen installation at Lower Manhattan Cultural Council.

 Daniel Turner, "Untitled," 2013.
-Maple, polyethylene, aluminum, stainless steel, mixed mediums, $24^\circ\times28^\circ\times108^\circ$ each.
+Maple, polyethylene, aluminum, stainless steel, mixed mediums, $24^{''}\times28^{''}\times108^{''}$ each.
 Courtesy of artist.